An easy to drive in a camper van trip

 The benefits of Class B RVs that increase ease of driving include:

-• Smaller size and width increases maneuverability on and off highways
+• Smaller size and width increase maneuverability on and off highways

 • Less weight means you can slow down or stop the camper faster in emergency situations

-• Slimmer profile reduces the impact of wind
+• A slimmer profile reduces the impact of wind

-• Better fuel mileage means less stops during trips
+• Better fuel mileage means fewer stops during trips

 Class C Motorhome